NRCHKB/NRCHKB.github.io/content/wiki/introduction/quick-start.md

 {{< alert icon="👉" >}}Find more about [Demo Setup]({{< ref "/wiki/examples/demo-setup" >}} "Demo Setup").{{< /alert >}}

+## How to Install

+If you want to install NRCHKB node, follow the steps below.

+1. In the Node-RED UI, click on the menu at the top right.
+2. Go to `Manage Palette` and click on `Install`.
+3. Research `node-red-contrib-homekit-bridged` and click `Install`.

 ## Contribution

 If you wish to contribute to our wiki then head [here]({{< ref "/wiki/discover-more/contribution" >}} "Contribution") and read our guidelines.